Nutlope/tailwind-color-picker/README.md

 A chrome extension to pick any pixel from any website and find the closest tailwind color to it.

-- Most of the code is taken from any-color picker
-- Nearest color package is used
-- Copied tailwind colors from X

-## How to use

-Toggle the color inspector with Option+Shift+A for mac.
-That's it.

-# Todos
+## Todos

-- [ ] Get initial version working
+- [x] Get initial version working
 - [ ] Make the color picker close after one select
 - [ ] Migrate to manifest v3
 - [ ] Make the shortcut work
 - [ ] Publish to chrome store
 - [ ] Post on Twitter

+## How to use

+Toggle the color inspector with Option+Shift+A for mac.
+That's it.

+## Credit

+- Most of the code is taken from [any-color](https://github.com/hankchiutw/any-color)
+- Uses the [nearest-color](https://github.com/dtao/nearest-color) package to calculate the nearest tailwind color
+- Copied tailwind colors from [Zhigang Fang](https://github.com/zhigang1992/nearestTailwindColor/blob/master/colors.js)